USQ Sydney Policies and Procedures

 The Department of Education and Training (DET) regulates the education and training sector’s involvement with overseas students studying in Australia on student visas through the Education Services for Overseas Students (ESOS) legislative framework.
 This protects Australia’s reputation for delivering quality education services and the interests of overseas students, by setting minimum standards and providing tuition and financial assurance.

-As an education provider USQ Sydney understands and implements the National Code for the following purposes:
+As an education provider UniSQ Sydney understands and implements the National Code for the following purposes:

 - To ensure that recognition of prior learning of students is conducted and recorded in a formal process.

-- To provide refunds to the students as per the USQ Refund of Student Fees Policy.
+- To provide refunds to the students as per the UniSQ Refund of Student Fees Policy.

-- To recruit students in accordance with the National Code of Practice and USQ Admission policy.
+- To recruit students in accordance with the National Code of Practice and UniSQ Admission policy.

 - To ensure fairness by committing to Equal Employment Opportunity.